Public Sector Integrity Commissioner: Commissioners

 Christiane Ouimet became the first Public Sector Integrity Commissioner when the post was created by the Public Servants Disclosure Protection Act (S.C.
 2005, c.
 46) on August 6, 2007.
 Ms. Ouimet retired effective October 18, 2010, amid an investigation on her behaviour in the workplace.

 She was replaced by Mario Dion, a former federal parole board chair, was named as the second Public Sector Integrity Commissioner on December 14, 2010.
 In 2014, Michael Ferguson, Canada's former auditor general, publicly rebuked Dion's performance as the Public Sector Integrity Commissioner of Canada, an office that is supposed to protect public servants who blow the whistle on wrongdoing within the federal government.
 Dion was appointed commissioner by the Harper Government after the previous commissioner resigned amid complaints about the office.
 He left office later that year.

+Joe Friday was appointed commissioner by Harper Government in March 2015 for a seven-year tenure and by the Trudeau Government in March 2022 for a 18-month tenure.

 Disclosures of Wrongdoing (Whistleblowing)

-A protected disclosure is defined in the Public Servants Disclosure Protection Act as a disclosure made by a public servant of any information that he or she believes could show that a wrongdoing was committed or is about to be committed in the federal public sector, or that could show that the public servant has been asked to commit a wrongdoing.
+A protected disclosure is defined in the PSPD Act as a disclosure made by a public servant of any information that he or she believes could show that a wrongdoing was committed or is about to be committed in the federal public sector, or that could show that the public servant has been asked to commit a wrongdoing.

 A disclosure is protected if it is made in good faith to the public servant's supervisor, to his/her organization's designated Senior Officer for internal disclosure, or to the Office of the Public Sector Integrity Commissioner.